 • Having an ITIN does NOT:

-Expired and Expiring ITINs
+Expired ITINs

-• If the IRS letter assigning an ITIN was issued prior to January 1, 2015, that ITIN has expired and needs to be renewed.
+• ITINs issued before 2013 have expired and need to be renewed.
 (See Pub 4012 page L-11.)

 • Once the ITIN is renewed, any exemptions and credits will be processed, and any allowed refund issued.